shkao/portfolio/README.md

  This project showcases my ability to create user-friendly, interactive tools for complex biological data analysis, combining statistical methods with intuitive visualizations to aid in scientific research and drug discovery.

+### 2. Single-Cell RNA Sequencing Analysis Pipeline

+This project demonstrates my expertise in analyzing single-cell RNA sequencing data using R and Bioconductor packages.

+#### Key Features:

+- **Quality Control**: Implemented in `scRNAseq_QC.R`
+  - Filtering of low-quality cells based on library size, number of features, and mitochondrial percentage
+  - Visualization of QC metrics across samples and experimental groups

+- **Normalization and Plotting**: Implemented in `scRNAseq_normalization_plotting.R`
+  - Normalization of UMI counts using deconvolution method
+  - Variance stabilization using sctransform
+  - Visualization of data before and after normalization

+#### Technical Details:

+- **Key Libraries**: scater, scran, sctransform, DropletUtils, ggplot2
+- **Data Handling**: Efficient manipulation of large-scale single-cell data
+- **Visualization**: Custom plots for QC metrics and normalized data

+#### How to Use:

+1. Run `scRNAseq_QC.R` to perform initial quality control on your single-cell RNA-seq data.
+2. Use `scRNAseq_normalization_plotting.R` to normalize the filtered data and generate visualizations.

+These scripts provide a robust pipeline for processing and analyzing single-cell RNA sequencing data, showcasing my ability to work with complex biological datasets and implement state-of-the-art bioinformatics methods.